 Dealers were also sanguine about Black Friday, celebrating it less as a retail blood sport than as a “cultural event.”
-Black Friday is really unique unto itself, said Phil Jacobs, CompUSA chief marketing officer.
-“You don't need to treat Christmas shoppers like Black Friday shoppers — it's two different customers.”
+Black Friday is really sui generis, said Phil Jacobs, CompUSA chief marketing officer.
+“You don’t need to treat Christmas shoppers like Black Friday shoppers, its two different customers.”

 Mike Vitelli, consumer electronics and product management VP, Best Buy, attributed the upsurge in television sales to the fact that for the first time in the industry’s history, “Women are excited about television.”